Lagos govt agency rejects request to demolish N28m building - Nigeria Today

 By Onozure Dania

-Lagos State Physical Planning and Permit Authority has turned down a request to demolish a N28 million building on Adeniji- Adele Road, on Lagos Island.
+Lagos State Physical Planning and Permit Authority has turned down a request to demolish a N28 million building on Adeniyi- Adele Road, on Lagos Island.

-The agency said that the property is structurally sound and not in danger of collapsing and does not contravene any provision of the Lagos Physical Planning and Environmental Law.
+The Ministry said that the property is structurally sound and in no danger of collapsing and does not contravene any provision of the Lagos Physical Planning and Environmental Law.

-It also noted that the property in question is subject of litigation in suit No. LD/13/17, Anthony Mbachi vs Chidi Nwanya, Chibueze Nwanya and Lagos State Physical Planning and Permit Authority.
+It was also noted that the property in question is subject of litigation in suit No. LD/13/17, Anthony Mbachi vs Chidi Nwanya, Chibueze Nwanya and Lagos State Physical Planning and Permit Authority before the state High Court.

 Claimant in the suit, Anthony Nkemjika, averred that on June 18, 2012, he paid N28 million to the defendants as full and final payment for the property at No. 18A, Adeniji–Adele Road Lagos and the money was duly receipted.